sverweij/dependency-cruiser/doc/rules-reference.md

   for the folder directly under src, and one for the extension.
 The first is available in the `to` part of your rule with `$1`, the second with `$2`.
 - The special variable `$0` contains the _whole_ matched string.
-I haven't seen a practical use for it in the context of depedendency-cruiser, but I'll be glad to be surprised.
+I haven't seen a practical use for it in the context of dependency-cruiser, but I'll be glad to be surprised.

 #### 'group matching' - an example: matching peer folders